Cup-Of-JavaScript/javascript-react-intro/Assignments.md

 When you are finished create a PR called `Ex.
 1: Dollar Food Store`.

 # Ex.
 2: FootBook
-Now its your turn to slice and dice.
+First there was Facebook, now there is FootBook.
+Its your turn to slice and dice.
 Given the following UI:

 ![](./docs/ex2.png)